admin-zoujing/docker/README.md

 # docker-compose 常用命令
 Commands:
-  build              Build or rebuild services              #构建或重建服务 bundle             Generate a Docker bundle from the Compose file config             Validate and view the compose file create             Create services down               Stop and remove containers, networks, images, and volumes events             Receive real time events from containers
+  build       Build or rebuild services
+  bundle      Generate a Docker bundle from the Compose file config      Validate and view the compose file
+  create             Create services
+  down               Stop and remove containers, networks, images, and volumes events             Receive real time events from containers